Key takeaways

 Pay your bills on time

-Consistently paying your bills on time is one the best thing you can do.
+Consistent on time payments is one the best thing you can do.
 Payment history is the most influential scoring factor.
-Set up reminders or automatic payments can help avoid late payments.
+Set up reminders or automatic payments can help avoid late payments or missed payments.
 Even one late payment will significantly hurt your score.

 Credit-building cards can help brighten your financial future